Anaizing/JS-Challenge-Day-4/README.md

 # JS-Challenge-Day-4 ( Array Cardio Day 1)
-  Some data to begin with, and a list of the exercises (without the answers)
+  Some data to begin with, and a list of the exercises (Without the answers.)
+  For the answers go to the myAnswers file.

       const inventors = [